-I posted an article last week about how a registered nurse and mother of four found success and creative fulfillment as a home stager.
-Many home stagers commented on that post sharing how they reinvented their own lives to become home stagers.
+I posted an article last week about how a registered nurse and mother of 4 found success and creative fulfillment as a home stager.

 These women inspired me to take a closer look at what some other Staging Diva Graduates have done in their lives before turning to home staging.

-The mother of a large “yours, mine, ours” blended family, Jayne Steuart’s career was spent caring for eight children, waiting for her turn to do something for herself.
 With her youngest child now 14 years old and her own work off the back burner, Jayne is having the time of her life as a home stager and owner of Pearl Home Staging and Redesign.
 (Read about one of Jayne’s home staging success stories here.)

 In her early 50s, a layoff saw Donna Dazzo out of a 25+ year career in the field of financial services.
 Rather than taking that time to find another job in her industry, she started her own successful home staging business, Designed to Appeal.
 (Read more about Donna’s success as a home stager here.)